Paradigm Aspect Links

 Of note are the descriptions of bizarre behavior in the Biblical Old Testament.
-For example, even the great and wise king David took off his clothes in public and ran around naked prophesying.
+For example, even the great and wise king David took off his clothes in public and ran around naked dancing and prophesying.
 It finally got so bad that, as Jaynes notes, the prophet Zechariah admonished parents to simply kill children who persisted in trying to use their minds the old way:

 Old Testament Zechariah 13:3 And it shall come to pass, that when any shall yet prophesy, then his father and his mother that begat him shall say unto him, Thou shalt not live; for thou speakest lies in the name of the LORD: and his father and his mother that begat him shall thrust him through when he prophesieth.

-The second problem with Jaynes' theory, is that he did not look into the age just prior to the one he describes or into any of what is generally perceived as mythology, to try to determine whether or not the bicameral age itself might have represented a DEVOLUTION from a previous age in which these same kinds of capabilities might have been entirely functional and amounted to the normal means of human communication and thought.
+The second problem with Jaynes' theory, is that he did not look into the age just prior to the one he describes or into any of what is generally perceived as mythology, to try to determine whether or not the bicameral age itself might have represented a DEVOLUTION from a previous age in which these same kinds of capabilities might have been entirely functional and advantageous, amounting to the normal means of human communication and thought.

-Jaynes claims that a number of phenomena, including hypnotism, idolatry, prophesy, and schizophrenia, are throwbacks to an ancient mind operation regime which he terms "bicameralism".
+Jaynes claims that a number of phenomena, including hypnotism, idolatry, prophesy, and schizophrenia, are throwbacks to an ancient mind operational regime which he terms "bicameralism".
 Given that, you might expect features of any of these things to be found in people here and there today.
 Certain idols, ceremonies, and worship services, in fact, appear to be created with an eye towards hypnotic effect.